SysManSquad/sysmansquadblogdev/content/posts/2021-01-05-finding-azure-virtual-machines-in-configuration-manager/index.md

                     </h1>

                     <p>
                       The only real "required" collection to make is based on Compliant devices with the Baseline we deployed.
-To do that, click the Baseline, then the Deployments tab at the bottom, and right-click the <strong>Deployment</strong> > <strong>Create New Collection</strong> > <strong>Compliant</strong>, and follow the on-screen prompts to finish the Collection
+To do that, click the Baseline, then the Deployments tab at the bottom, and right-click the **Deployment** > **Create New Collection** > **Compliant**, and follow the on-screen prompts to finish the Collection
                     </p><figure class="wp-block-image size-large is-resized">

                     ![](image-18.png)</figure> <p>
-                      I named my Collection "<em>All Systems_Azure</em>"
+                      I named my Collection "*All Systems_Azure*"
                     </p><figure class="wp-block-image size-large is-resized">

                     ![](image-19.png)</figure> <p>